devleaks/followthegreens/docs/index.md

 If the use prefers to leave the user interface visible, auto-hide can be supressed.
 If auto-hide is selected, the number of second before the interface disappears can be adjusted between 10 seconds and 2 minutes.

+#### Use Threshold

+If checks, Follow the greens tries to guide you at the runway threshold (if available) rather than the runway edge.
+If no threshold is specified in the airport definition file, an articifial threshold is created about 200m from the runway edge.

 ## X-Dispatch